The Agony of Headaches and a Quick, Painless Solution

 - In ancient times, Greeks and Romans used peppermint tea to care for headaches.
 They also drank infusions of chamomile, rosemary, and lavender.
 Applying raw potato, cabbage, and onion was also popular to relieve head pain.

-- Fasting can cause headaches.
+- Fasting can cause head pain.
 This can be due to drops in blood sugar levels, in addition to stress, noise, flashing lights, certain foods, pollution, and smoke.

-- Lifestyle choices affect a number of headaches you get.
+- Lifestyle choices affect a number of head pain you get.
 If you don’t smoke or drink excessively, get plenty of sleep, exercise daily, and eat healthily, you are more likely to avoid getting frequent headaches.

-- Ice cream headaches really happen.
+- Ice cream head pain really happen.
 When eating cold foods or drinks, the blood vessels spasm, interrupting blood flow and causing the vessels to swell.

 A Deeper Look at Headaches

-The International Headache Society defines headaches using two different categories.
+The International Headache Society defines head pain using two different categories.
 They are:

 - Primary headaches: These are stand-alone illnesses that are due to problems with or overactivity of the pain-sensitive structures in the head, including muscles, blood vessels, and nerves of the neck and head.
 Or, they may be caused by chemical activity in the brain.
 These are most often migraines, tension headaches, and cluster headaches.